 Actually, there’s one reason: Travis Hunter.

-The four-star cornerback is ranked the No. 1 cornerback in the nation and No. 10 overall recruit in the 2022 class by 247Sports.
-Despite still being a couple years from graduation, the Collins Hill High School (Suwanee, Georgia) could wind up being FSU’s highest-rated defensive back since Derwin James in 2015.
+The five-star cornerback is ranked the No. 2 cornerback in the nation and No. 5 overall recruit in the 2022 class by 247Sports.
+Despite still being a couple years away from graduation, the Collins Hill High School (Suwanee, Georgia) could wind up being FSU’s highest-rated defensive back since Derwin James in 2015.

 Travis Hunter Recruiting